-And, to share an experience: I had put a question at a project management class, a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
-I was also glad that wasn’t the answer I got from the expert holding that class, but just feedback from someone, but it surely was nice :)
+And, to share an experience: I had put a question at a project management class, and a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
+I was also glad that wasn’t the answer I got from the expert holding that class, but was just feedback from someone, but it indeed was nice :)

-Consider the questions you put, answer the other people’s questions about yourself.
+Consider the questions you put, and answer the other people’s questions about yourself.
 What do you say about yourself when putting questions?
 How do your questions define your personal brand?

 Consider the person and the situation as they are, not as you want them to behave or to be.
 Forget about expectations.
 Do you really need an answer?
-What would you answer if the question would be put to you?
+What would you answer if the question were put to you?

 5. Am I being challenged, provoked, or unnerved?
 What’s my state?

 If so, keep the idea, leave the state and ask the question later.
-No need to elaborate on the disasters provoked by such temptations… Your state might influence the answer you get and besides, get you bad publicity.
+No need to elaborate on the disasters provoked by such temptations… Your condition might influence the answer you get and, besides, get you lousy publicity.

 6. Is this the right place & audience to say this?